Meisam-Tavakoli-97/2024-data-driven-MPC/README.md

 # Data-Driven Model Predictive Control with Stability and Robustness Guarantees

 This repository contains the implementation of a data-driven Model Predictive Control (MPC) framework based on behavioral systems theory.
-The project reproduces the schemes proposed by Berberich et al., enabling the control of multivariable systems directly from measured input-output trajectories without an explicit parametric model.
+The project reproduces the schemes [1], enabling the control of multivariable systems directly from measured input-output trajectories without an explicit parametric model.

+[1] J. Berberich, J. Köhler, M. A. Müller, and F. Allgöwer, **"Data-Driven Model Predictive Control with Stability and Robustness Guarantees,"** *IEEE Transactions on Automatic Control*, vol. 66, no. 4, pp. 1702-1717, 2021. [doi:10.1109/TAC.2020.3000182](https://doi.org/10.1109/TAC.2020.3000182)

 ## Installation

-[cite_start]The code is developed in **Python**[cite: 83].
+The code is developed in **Python**.
 Install the required numerical and optimization libraries via:

 ```bash
 pip install numpy scipy matplotlib casadi
 ```

 ## Repository Structure

-    - `Main.py: The entry point for running closed-loop simulations.
+- Main.py: The entry point for running closed-loop simulations.

-    - `Data_Driven_MPC.py: Implementation of the nominal and robust MPC optimization problems.
+- Data_Driven_MPC.py: Implementation of the nominal and robust MPC optimization problems.

-    - `Hankel_matrix.py: Routines for constructing block Hankel matrices from historical data.
+- Hankel_matrix.py: Routines for constructing block Hankel matrices from historical data.

-    - `four_tanks.py: The benchmark four-tank system model and discretization logic.
+- four_tanks.py: The benchmark four-tank system model and discretization logic.

-    - `History_Data.py: Data collection using PRBS signals for persistent excitation.
+- History_Data.py: Data collection using PRBS signals for persistent excitation.

-    - `system_id.py: Utilities for data-driven system representation and rank condition validation.
+- system_id.py: Utilities for data-driven system representation and rank condition validation.

 ## Running Experiments